Featured Events

 View Event →

-This Here Flesh - Place
+This Here Flesh - Joy

-This Here Flesh - Place
+This Here Flesh - Joy

 In these deeply transporting pages, Cole Arthur Riley reflects on the stories of her grandmother and father, and how they revealed to her an embodied, dignity-affirming spirituality, not only in what they believed but in the act of living itself.
 Writing memorably of her own childhood and coming to self, Arthur Riley boldly explores some of the most urgent questions of life and faith: How can spirituality not silence the body, but instead allow it to come alive?
 How do we honor, lament, and heal from the stories we inherit?
 How can we find peace in a world overtaken with dislocation, noise, and unrest?
 In this indelible work of contemplative storytelling, Arthur Riley invites us to descend into our own stories, examine our capacity to rest, wonder, joy, rage, and repair, and find that our humanity is not an enemy to faith but evidence of it.